Planning and Operation of Millimeter-wave Downlink Systems with Hybrid Beamforming: Planning (Offline RRM Study)

 \subsection{Problem Formulation}

 We formulate a generic RRM optimization problem.
 We will specialize it later depending if DBF is included or not and if PD is optimized or not.
 The problem is formulated for a given MB, keeping track of the $R_u$'s.
 At each time slot, at most $L=\min(K,|\mathcal{B}_p|)$ beams can be selected (recall that $\mathcal{B}_p$ is the set of all BS beams that are preferred by at least one user) and the selected beam set should be kept the same for all PRBs in that time slot.
-We construct super set $\mathcal{L}$ which consists of all the possible beam sets $\ell$ of $L$ preferred beams, i.e., we define
+We construct \emph{beforehand} super set $\mathcal{L}$ which consists of all the possible beam sets $\ell$ of $L$ preferred beams, i.e., we define

 Given that a beam set $\ell$ is selected for a time slot, the BS will select UE sets.
 Note that these UE sets could be of size less than or equal to $L$.
 A UE can only be in a selected UE set, if its preferred beam is in the selected beam set $\ell$, and no UEs in a UE set should share the same preferred beam.
 Note that it is possible for multiple UEs to prefer the same beam.
 Therefore, a beam set $\ell$ can be mapped to multiple UE sets.
-The set of all distinct possible UE sets corresponding to the beam set $\ell$ is defined as:
+We construct \emph{beforehand} the set of all distinct possible UE sets corresponding to the beam set $\ell$ defined as: